CQCL/tierkreis/docs/source/worker/hello_world.md

 For more information please see [Complex types in Tierkreis Python workers](complex_types.md).
 ```

-We use the `Worker.app` method to turn our Python programme into a legimiate Tierkreis worker.
+We use the `Worker.app` method to turn our Python programme into a legitimate Tierkreis worker.

 ```{code-cell} ipython3
 if __name__ == "__main__" and "__file__" in globals():